-Revision 16-1; Effective March 1, 2016
+Revision 18-2; Effective September 3, 2018

+Personal assistance services (PAS) provide assistance to members in performing activities of daily living (ADLs) and instrumental activities of daily living (IADLs) based on the member’s needs.
+Most members will receive PAS through Community First Choice (CFC), with the exception of members who are medical assistance only (MAO), or members who also require protective supervision.
+Protective supervision is not a benefit of CFC.

-Personal Assistance Services (PAS) provide assistance to members in performing the activities of daily living based on the member’s service plan.
-PAS includes assistance with the performance of the activities of daily living and instrumental activities of daily living necessary to maintain the home in a clean, sanitary and safe environment.
-PAS is provided to the member, as authorized on Form H1700-1, Individual Service Plan — SPW (Pg.
-1).
+PAS includes assistance with the performance of ADLs and IADLs necessary to maintain the home as a clean, sanitary and safe environment.
+PAS is provided to the member, as authorized on Form H1700-1, Individual Service Plan (Pg.
+1), or as delivered through CFC.

+The state allows a member to select a relative or legal guardian, other than a legally responsible individual, to be the member's provider for this service if the relative or legal guardian meets the requirements for this type of service.
+Federal and state rules prohibit a spouse from being a paid PAS provider.

 6118.1 Description of Personal Assistance Services